advanced-rest-client/history-menu/README.md

 The history menu for Advanced REST Client is accessible list of history items retrieved from local data store.

+## Deprecation notice

+This project is no longer maintained.
+Use `@advanced-rest-client/arc-menu` instead.

 ## Usage

 ### Installation